aerial shot of a town and lake needing protection from environmental issues

 The Top 10 Environmental Issues Should Make You Worry

-March 29, 2023 - Emily Newton
+December 31, 2024 - Emily Newton

 Revolutionized is reader-supported.
-When you buy through links on our site, we may earn an affiliate commision.
+When you buy through links on our site, we may earn an affiliate commission.
 Learn more here.

-But which problems should people be keeping an eye out for and work to fix.
+But which problems should people be keeping an eye out for and work to fix?
 These 10 types of environmental issues are some of the most prominent in the world right now.
 Fixing them means safeguarding the future of the planet.

-Jump to: Public HealthUrban Sprawl | Waste Disposal | OverpopulationLoss of Biodiversity | Water Pollution | Pollution | Deforestation | Ecosystems & Endangered Species | Climate Change
+Jump to: Public HealthUrban Sprawl | Waste Disposal | OverpopulationLoss of Biodiversity | Water Scarcity | Pollution | Deforestation | Ecosystems & Endangered Species | Climate Change

 10. Public Health

-Even in developed countries, the growing anti-vaccination movement threatens public health, causing a resurgence in diseases like measles that were almost completely obliterated.
-Years ago, measles ravaged the United States, killing 4,000–14,000 people annually.
-In 1958, over 700,000 people were diagnosed with the measles — the highest number to date.
+Consider the rise of anti-vaccination movements.
+Researchers have discovered there is a correlation between skepticism in the climate crisis with those who fear vaccines.
+Combined, these exacerbate all public health problems.
+Even in developed countries, these trends threaten public health, causing a resurgence in diseases like measles that were almost completely obliterated.
+Years ago, measles ravaged the United States, killing 4,000 to 14,000 people annually.
+In 1958, doctors diagnosed over 700,000 with the measles — the highest number to date.

 However, once the vaccine came out, cases dropped from 385,000 to just 22,000.
-The disease was declared erraticated in 2000, but a lack of vaccination has caused measles to return with a vengeance.

-The health and wellness of human beings is an important issue to watch.
+Humanity declared the disease eradicated in 2000, but a lack of vaccination has caused measles to return with a vengeance.
+The health and wellness of human beings is an important issue to watch, and environmental health can defend or tear people down.
 What people eat, drink and breathe in plays a significant role in their wellness.
 Polluted air and water are a mounting crisis we need to address.

 Without water, humans won’t survive long.
 Polluted water poses threats through airborne water diseases and chemicals or toxins contaminating the water.
-Without clean water, people’s health declines substantially.One way to bring clean water to people is through digging wells.
+Without clean water, people’s health declines substantially.
+One way to bring clean water to people is through digging wells.
 Another way is through water filters.
 There are people willing to take the initiative to bring clean water to those who need it.

-9. Land Management & Urban Sprawl
+9. Urban Sprawl

-Urban sprawl, or the uncontrolled expansion of urban areas, is a modern problem but one that threatens the environment.
-Moving to a new location isn’t hard these days.
-Contractors keep building developments in record time, and undeveloped land is becoming scarce.
 Covering the landscape with concrete interrupts the natural water cycle, preventing rainwater from soaking into the ground.
 This was evident during the catastrophic floods in Houston during Hurricane Harvey in 2017.

 Studies have found that sprawl is increasing exponentially on both sides of the Atlantic Ocean, with cities slowly creeping outward and negatively affecting the land around them.
 With less natural land, the environment takes a hit.
 Not to mention, continuing to build along the coast now comes with risks.
-These towns and cities are now at an increased risk of flooding due to rising sea levels.
-They are also sinking because of groundwater extraction, which must slow down to offset the risks of the melting ice caps.

 It’s time to put habitats of the environment first.
 We need to preserve land, stop building, and start restoring.